MSaifAsif/venture_timeline/README.md

 ### What is this ?

-The famous [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html) can be a good starting point to find a good balance between speed and scope of various test suites.
+The famous [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html) can be a good starting point to find a good balance between speed, precision and scope of various test suites.

 ### Timeline